yohpx/PascalTriangle/README.md

 ### Features
 - Automatic spaces formatter
 - Up to 62 level of pascal
-- Has dots to connect each level
+- Has underscore to connect each level